A rapidly spreading respiratory disease could result in a Holocaust in less than two days.

 If history repeats itself

-If the case of a pandemic like the Spanish flu of 1918 happened today, estimates the WHO, would cause damage of about 3 trillion euros, according to World Bank estimates.
+If a pandemic like the 1918 Spanish flu happened today, estimates the WHO, would cause damage of about 3 trillion euros, according to World Bank estimates.

-If a similar contagion struck today, with a population 4 times larger and frequent trips to and from all over the world, the catastrophic consequences would go well beyond the very high number of victims.
-A pandemic would destabilize national security, impact the economy and trade.
+If a similar contagion struck today, with a population four times larger and frequent travel to and from every part of the world, the catastrophic consequences would go far beyond the very high number of victims.
+A pandemic would destabilize national securities and impact the economy and trade.
 It would set society back many decades.

-“The world is in danger, but we are a community with the tools to save itself and its economy.
-We need strong and concrete actions ".
+“The world is in danger, but we are a community with the tools to save itself and our economy.
+We need strong and concrete actions."

 World Health Organization